 And then there’s Owen.
 Owen is a cross between a Beagle, a Pointer and a large, plush toy from Hamleys.
 Almost 3 years old and four times as large as the other two, he considers himself to be the same size.
 This can be challenging when it comes to pillows or lying behind your head along the top of a sofa.

-Sure, the dogs can drive me absolutely batty at times: the mud, the eaten shoes, ham off the counter, stepping on a bone with one’s bare feet, the odd accident, noise.
+Sure, the dogs can drive me absolutely batty at times: the mud, the shredded shoes, ham off the counter, stepping on a bone with one’s bare feet, the occasional accident, noise.
 However, their noisy, boisterous meet and greets account for less than 10% of their daily life.
 For the other 90%, they fulfil the function of extra siblings, playmates, cuddlers, blankets, companions, entertainment, and sanity savers.
 They are just fantastic company.
-And since one dog day equals 59 human days they also, understandably, spend most of their time asleep.
+And since one dog day equals 59 human days they also, understandably, spend much of their time asleep.

 They are possibly the most expensive dogs in England after I shipped them Canine First (/Only) Class from Los Angeles after we unexpectedly moved here in 2016.
 There was never a question in my mind that they should join us.
 We had lost so much already, I was not prepared to lose them as well.
 We had all been apart for almost three months when they stumbled bemusedly through customs at Heathrow after their flight and the kids and I fell on them as if they brought a lifesaving elixir in a barrel on their collars.